jonwright13/geo-locate/README.md

-# geo-locate
+# Geo Locate

-Locate addresses with a set of provided latitude and longitude coordinates
+Script using the [Geocode API](https://geocode.maps.co/) to retrieve address data with a provided table of latitude and longitude coordinates for cleaning the data in [UFO Sightings](https://github.com/jonwright13/ufo-sightings)

-Geo_Locate class should be initialised with 2 equal sized lists of latitude and longitude coordinates.
-Script output is a JSON list containing dictionaries for each location.
+## Features

+- Rate-limiting to prevent throttling.
+- Automatic backup to restore progress if connection is interrupted
+- Returned addresses are output as a csv and JSON.